Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 • ENTRYPOINT configures a container that will run as an executable.

-All three are quite identical when all can be used to run something inside a Dockerfile
+All three are quite identical when all can be used to run something inside a Dockerfile.

 RUN

-RUN instruction usually used to to install
+RUN instructions are usually used to install

 your applications and packages.
 It executes any commands on top of the current image and creates a new layer by committing the results.
-Often you will find multiple RUN instructions in a Dockerfile.
+Often, you will find multiple RUN instructions in a Dockerfile.

 A good illustration of RUN instruction would be to install multiple version control systems packages: